 More Recipes With Kimchi

-If you try these egg rice bowls, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make these egg rice bowls, be sure to leave a comment below!

-- 1 to 2 cups cooked rice (use your favourite variety) (that's about ½ cup to 1 cup of uncooked rice)
+- 2 cups cooked rice (use your favourite variety), to yield this amount, you'll need approximately ⅔ cup of uncooked rice depending on the variety

 - ½ tablespoon butter